sphair/ClanLib/Examples/Display_Render/CanvasAdvanced/README.txt

 This effect is achieved by masking the viewport with a semi-transparent texture.
 We use the framebuffer to "cut" out lights each cycle.
-For colors, we simply draw an alpha-blended image/texture at the same location as the cut outs (in the main gc, not the frame buffer).
+For colors, we simply draw an alpha-blended image/texture at the same location as the cut outs (in the main canvas, not the frame buffer).
 I've provided a simple container class and some methods for scaling and changing colors of the lights.

 Day and night cycling is possible by simply interpolating the alpha value of